From predicting to learning dissipation from pair correlations of active liquids: Introduction

 The paper is organized as follows.
-First, we describe the model of active liquids that we consider throughout the manuscript, which is an assembly of self-propelled particles.
-Second, we derive a novel nonequilibrium mean-field theory that solves the structure of our active liquid with strong interactions, even close to phase transitions.
-Third, we use our theory to also predict the dissipation.
-Unlike other effective representations of active dynamics~\cite{Maggi2015, Rein2016, Wittmann2017}, we do not rely on any equilibrium approximation, thus allowing all nonequilibrium features to be retained, and in particular for the dissipation to be properly evaluated.
-Combining our results on structure and dissipation, we then elucidate the relationship between static density correlations and dissipation over various regimes of activity and interaction strength.
-Importantly, this relation highlights that dissipation can be deduced by analyzing solely the static structure.
-In contrast, some existing approaches to quantify dissipation rely on evaluating either the violation of fluctuation-response relations~\cite{Sasa2005, Toyabe2010, Ahmed2016, Nardini2017, Mizuno2018}, or currents~\cite{Barato2015, Gingrich2016, Gladrow2016, Li2019}, or irreversibility of trajectories~\cite{Roldan2018, Parrondo2019}.
-Lastly, as a proof of principle, we put forward a machine learning architecture, trained with static configurations, which accurately infers the dissipation rate without any information about the underlying dynamics.
+First, in Section~\ref{model}, we describe the model of an active liquid that we use in this work, which is an assembly of isotropic self-propelled particles.
+Second, in Section~\ref{smalltau}, we derive analytical expressions to argue that dissipation and pair correlations are closely related for these particles in \emph{at least} the regime of driving forces effectively acting as additional thermal noise.
+Third, motivated by this conclusion, in Section~\ref{meanfield} we extend a nonequilibrium mean-field theory that we first introduced in~\cite{Tociu2022} for predicting pair correlations out of equilibrium \textendash~even for strongly interacting particles \textendash~to evaluate energy dissipation.
+Unlike other effective representations of active dynamics~\cite{Szamel2015, Rein2016, Wittmann2017, Szamel2019} and our derivation in Section~\ref{smalltau}, we do \emph{not} rely on any equilibrium approximation in this mean-field theory, thus allowing all nonequilibrium features to be retained, and in particular for the dissipation to be properly evaluated.
+Combining our results, in Section~\ref{simulations} we then elucidate the relationship between static density correlations and dissipation over various regimes of activity and interaction strength.
+Taken together, our results exploring this relation suggest that dissipation can be reliably predicted without analyzing properties of the system other than isotropic two-body correlations.
+In contrast, existing approaches to quantify dissipation rely on evaluating either the violation of fluctuation-response relations~\cite{Sasa2005, Toyabe2010, Ahmed2016, Nardini2017, Mizuno2018}, currents~\cite{Barato2015, Gingrich2016, Gladrow2016, Li2019}, or irreversibility of trajectories~\cite{Roldan2018, Parrondo2019}.
+Lastly, as a proof of principle, in Section~\ref{neuralnet} we put forward a machine learning architecture, trained with static configurations, which accurately infers the dissipation rate without any information about the underlying dynamics.